Pauli1010/RockPaperScisors/README.md

-This project was made as a task and uses design and assets provided by the Interviewers: https://xd.adobe.com/spec/9f82f558-f25b-4982-7ded-1f2b5e0fe897-e9b3/specs/
-In case of copyright infrigement about the above, please pm me.
+This project was made as a task and uses design and assets provided by the Interviewers In case of copyright infrigement, please pm me.
 Images will be changed.

 # README